Interactions with Children & Guiding Behavior

 Children learn through watching others.
 Use positive "this instead of this" guidance to direct children's behaviors.
 Remember to address the behavior or situation and not label the child.

 The set up of the care environment guides children's behaviors, give them cues on what is appropriate, helps them make smooth transitions and directs the way they play and interact with others.

 Communicate with families on a regular basis.
 Get input from them regarding changes at home that might affect behavior.
 Discuss areas of concern and talk about cooperative strategies to manage problems when they occur.

 Ways to Address Challenging Behaviors

-Visit the ND CCR&R Training Center to search and register for training related to ND Core Competency: Interactions with Children & Guiding Behaviors.
+Visit the Child Care Aware® of North Dakota Training Center to search and register for training related to ND Core Competency: Interactions with Children & Guiding Behaviors.